bjgreg24/p3_excel/README.md

 2. In each sheet, create columns for last name, first name, student ID, and grade with the student data for that class placed there.
 3. A filter should be placed over the 4 aforementioned columns in each sheet.
 4. Additionally, each sheet should have some simple summary information about each class using functions in columns F (the titles) and G (the data).
-It should show: o	The highest grade o	The lowest grade o	The mean grade o	The median grade o	The number of students in the class
+It should show:
+- The highest grade
+- The lowest grade
+- The mean grade
+- The median grade
+- The number of students in the class
-5. Some simple formatting (bolding headers) and changing the width of the columns. o	The width of the columns for A,B,C,D,F,G must each be set to the number of characters in the header + 5. o	For example the column D header is “Grade” which has 5 characters, so the width of column D should be 10, etc.
+5. Some simple formatting (bolding headers) and changing the width of the columns.
+- The width of the columns for A,B,C,D,F,G must each be set to the number of characters in the header + 5.
+- For example the column D header is “Grade” which has 5 characters, so the width of column D should be 10, etc.
 6. Save the results as a new Excel file named “formatted_grades.xlsx”

 See the example output for what this all should look like